DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Osprey Farpoint 55 Travel Backpack

-Packing light is always the most convenient way to travel.
-It may be harder when packing for winter conditions, although you likely will be wearing your bulkiest items — a winter coat and boots — as your travel outfit.
+Packing light is always the most convenient way to travel, though packing for winter can be challenging.
+The key is wearing your bulkiest items—like a winter coat and boots—while traveling, so you can save space in your luggage.

 There are various things to consider when choosing the best luggage for Europe including a difference in carry on size and strict weight restrictions.